nihxcmuh/compose-services_public/README.md

 1.QUICK INSTALL
 ===

 a.
-Download and patch program
+Download gen3-compose and patch it
 ```
 HOSTNAME=google-gen3.biobank.org.tw
 cd ~/